jacksund/simmate/docs/getting_started/workflows/quick_start.md

 simmate database reset
 ```

 2. Create a structure file for sodium chloride, which we will use to practice calculations.
-Name it `POSCAR` and fill it with the following content:
+Name it `POSCAR` and add the following text to it:
 ```
 Na1 Cl1
 1.0